/ seo-glossary / What Is Impressions? SEO Glossary

 Google Search Console counts an impression when your page's URL appears in search results for a query.
 The specific rules vary slightly by result type:

-Important nuances to understand:
+Important nuances to understand, per Google's official documentation:

 Best Practices